T3chie-404/Xandeum_T3chie/docs/src/running-validator/validator-start.md

 ```

 Now create `/home/sol/bin/validator.sh` to include the desired
-`solana-validator` command-line.
+`xandeum-validator` command-line.
 Ensure that the 'exec' command is used to
-start the validator process (i.e. "exec solana-validator ...").
+start the validator process (i.e. "exec xandeum-validator ...").
 This is
 important because without it, logrotate will end up killing the validator
 every time the logs are rotated.